x22x22/qwen-code/docs/rfc/qwen-code-agent-framework-rfc_clear_en.md

 - **Implementation Highlights**:
   - `StdIOSubprocessTransport` launches the `qwen` CLI, writes JSONL, and reads streaming chunks.
   - `_handle_control_request()` invokes callbacks for `can_use_tool`, `hook_callback`, `mcp_message`, and other `subtype` values, then writes `control_response`.
+  - **Hook Pipeline**: Supports events such as `PreToolUse`, `PostToolUse`, and `UserPromptSubmit`, allowing JSON directives to adjust the conversation flow in line with Anthropic's hook schema.
   - `Query.initialize()` sends `control_request{subtype:"initialize"}` on first use to sync hook configuration and capability declarations.
   - Provides unified wrappers for `PermissionResult`, hook JSON, and MCP JSON-RPC payloads.
 - **Logging and Observability**:
-  - Outputs structured JSON logs by default and supports injecting `structlog`.
+  - Outputs structured JSON logs by default, supports injecting `structlog`, and follows a lightweight logging policy that mirrors Python's `logging` style.
-  - `options.stderr` can capture raw CLI error streams.
+  - `options.stderr` / `debug_stderr` can capture raw CLI error streams for faster troubleshooting.
   - Plans to include built-in OpenTelemetry Tracer/Meter to record session latency, transport errors, and worker utilization.
 - **Resilience**:
   - Automatically retries and forks sessions when the CLI crashes, preserving the latest successful result for resumable execution.